ElectronicCats/BomberCat/README.md

 **Read/Write:** in which BomberCat behaves as an NFC reader/writer.
 In this mode, BomberCat communicates with a passive tag, an NFC smart card, or an NFC device operating in the card emulation mode.
 It can read or write to a tag (although reading is a more common use case because tags will often be write-protected).
 In this mode, BomberCat generates an RF field, while a tag or card only modulates it.

 **Magspoof:** for magnetic stripes interaction.
-Magspoof mode can emulate magnetic stripes cards by emulating the electromagnetic pulses of this type of card.
+Magspoof mode can emulate magnetic stripe cards by emulating the electromagnetic pulses of this type of card.

 ## Characteristics:
 - Cortex M0+ processor
 - USB C 2.0
-- NFC Reader, Card and NFC Forum
+- NFC Reader, Card, and NFC Forum
 - Arduino compatible
 - 100% CircuitPython compatible
 - UF2 Bootloader
 - WIFI (WiFiNINA)
 - BLE (ArduinoBLE)
-- 1 LEDs status
+- 1 LED status
 - Open Hardware
 - Magpoof coil
 - Battery